Guide to Hiking and Camping in Landmannalaugar

 The shared eating area next to the Warden’s booth.

-The Restrooms and showers area.
+The Restrooms and shower area.

 The hot pool